Prerequisites

 WSL, or Windows Subsystem for Linux, is an extra runtime that will run Linux simultaneously in the background as you run Windows.
 We use this to be able to replicate the production environment for the backend closely, and it makes development much simpler.

 Please follow the official Microsoft guide on how to install WSL.
-The Linux distribution you use is flexible; we recommend Ubuntu which is the default with the wsl --install
+The Linux distribution you install doesn't matter; we use the default (Ubuntu).

 Rancher Desktop